 Speak to a Texas Trusts and Estates Lawyer Today

 If you are in a cohabitating relationship and wish to include your partner in your plans for your estate, contact the Houston estate planning law firm of McCulloch & Miller, PLLC right away.
 Our dedicated team of attorneys can help you identify the pitfalls of cohabitation on estate planning and guide you through the planning process so that you and your partner are both protected in the future.
 A bit of effort now can prevent avoidable hassle in the future.
-Call us at 713-333-8900 to schedule a free consultation with an experienced trusts and estates lawyer today.
+Call us at 713-333-8900 to schedule a consultation with an experienced trusts and estates lawyer today.